yoanhuret/yoanhuret/README.md

 ### Hi there, I'm Yoan 👋

 - 🔭 I’m currently working on...
-Orange apps and beyooonddddd
+Federated Inventory but also for Orange Expert and Orange Volonteer Programs
 - 🌱 I’m currently STILL learning and love it !
 - 💻 I use daily **.js**, **.ts**, **.py**, **.scala**
 - 📖 I am currently reading **Sapiens - A Brief History of Humankind** by Yuval Noah Harari